-The following discussion contains "forward-looking statements," including statements regarding expectations, beliefs, intentions or strategies for the future.
-These include statements regarding management's expectations, beliefs and intentions regarding, among other things, the GENESIS trial, including the plans and objectives of management for future operations and expectations and commercial potential of motixafortide.
-These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements by terms including "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "projects," "should," "will," "would," and similar expressions intended to identify forward-looking statements.
-Forward-looking statements reflect our current views with respect to future events and are based on assumptions, and are subject to risks and uncertainties.
-You should not put undue reliance on any forward-looking statements.
-Our actual results could differ materially from those discussed in the forward-looking statements.
+Various statements in this discussion concerning our future expectations constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
+These statements include words such as "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "projects," "should," "will," and "would," and describe opinions about future events.
+These include statements regarding management's expectations, beliefs and intentions regarding, among other things, our planned and ongoing clinical trials, the plans and objectives of management for future operations, regulatory filings submitted to the FDA (including potential timing of the FDA's review of the NDA for motixafortide), commercial potential of motixafortide, expectations regarding the announced license agreement, statements relating to the private placement, including, as to the consummation of the private placement and license agreement, and our financial condition and results of operations.
+These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
 Factors that could cause or contribute to these differences include those listed below as well as those discussed in the Annual Report (particularly those in "Item 3.
 Key Information - Risk Factors").
 Unless we are required to do so under U.S. federal securities laws or other applicable laws, we do not intend to update or revise any forward-looking statements.